Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 ### Newsletter

 These spaces can further tie into the newsletter.
+Segmentation is needed still so that we're speaking to specific audiences.
+Josh would handle the tech community and help translate for Gijs who would ensure suitability for land steward